michaelcloran/shooter/README.md

 ![Screenshot](assets/readme_images/404_page.png)<br>

 - Features left to implement<br>
 The game works well.
 The game when used on a mobile if you do a touch screen select and move gesture then the controls get a little confused.
 I am currently unsure how to fix this gesture.
 If the buttons are clicked the ship can move left and right and shoot.
 I have chosen to have the player continually scroll left or right as with buttons it hard to continually click the button and move!!.
+Note that on a desktop I notice some flicker.
+This would be fixed by double buffering.
 <hr>
 <p align="right">
     <a href="#top" >Goto Top</a>